Research Scientist, Terrestrial Systems Ecology

 I employ field observation, geospatial and temporal analyses, modelling, quantitative analyses, "big data", and controlled experiments, depending on the question.
 Spatial scaling, and increasingly temporal scaling, features prominently in my work.
 Despite a quantitative background, I strive for simplicity in approach, analyses and explanations.

-My work has occurred in terrestrial systems, and often in the taiga, but I am interested in a wide variety of systems and enjoy ecological comparisons across disparate ecosystems (e.g. boreal vs. tropical, terrestrial vs. marine, plant vs. animal), believing ecological theory should be broadly applicable, or at least informative when it is not.
+My work has occurred in terrestrial systems, and often in the taiga (boreal), but I am interested in a wide variety of systems and enjoy ecological comparisons across disparate ecosystems (e.g. boreal vs. tropical, terrestrial vs. marine, plant vs. animal), believing ecological theory should be broadly applicable, or at least informative when it is not.